PolyBooks/sdp_polyBooks/summaries/sprint2.md

 ## Zied

+I implemented the google authentification in our application.
+Now the user can sign in/sign up using their google account and we get all the necessary informations about the user in our Firebase database.
+The task was not very hard because of all the documentations available online.
+I thought I could also do the tequila authentification but I didn't have enough time because of the tests that I had to write for the google authentification.
+Next time I will take more in consideration the time to do tests in the computation of the expected time for doing a task.

 ## Overall team

 We have got great progress on the front-end side of the app.
 The UI to display books and sales is progressing